 Corporations are not parties, philanthropies or think tanks.
 Yet by taking on such roles, they are working against their own interests and those of their nations.
 Even more frightening is the looming prospect of corporations drawing closer with “deep state” operatives, street radicals and organized gangsters to form a global ruling coalition.
 It sounds like dystopian fiction.
 And it could become dystopian fact.

-Carl F. Horowitz [Email him] is project director for National Legal and Policy Center, a Falls Church, Va.-based nonprofit organization dedicated to promoting ethics and accountability in American public life.
+Frankly, we should be worrying less about the end of the corporation than about the end of our nation.Carl F. Horowitz [Email him] is project director for National Legal and Policy Center, a Falls Church, Va.-based nonprofit organization dedicated to promoting ethics and accountability in American public life.
 He has a Ph.D. in urban planning and public policy, and has taught in the urban and regional planning program at Virginia Polytechnic Institute.